 Symptoms of dizziness, vertigo (spinning) and imbalance are not uncommon complaints in the general population, although they most frequently present in older persons.
 The reasons for these symptoms can vary greatly.
-Head injuries, strokes, neck pain and degeneration are just a few examples of sources for these symptoms.
+Head injuries, vestibular neuritis, stroke, and neck degeneration are just a few examples of sources for these symptoms.
 Physical therapists are an excellent resource to assist in the diagnosis and treatment of this expansive category of disorders.

-Multiple systems in our body must work together in order for us to maintain our upright posture and stability.
-Our brain has to work closely with and process information from the inner ear (which gives feedback about our head position in space), our eyes, sensory input to our body and limbs and feedback about our body’s position in space.
+Multiple systems in our body must work together to maintain our upright posture and stability.
+Our brain works closely with and processes information from the inner ear (which gives feedback about our head position in space), our eyes, and proprioceptive system (which provides feedback about our body’s position in space).
 Furthermore, we must be flexible and strong to allow our bodies to maintain our stability.
-Deficits with ANY of these systems can result in “conflict” resulting in dizziness, vertigo or loss of balance and stability.
+Deficits with ANY of these areas can result in “conflict” resulting in dizziness, vertigo or loss of balance and stability.

 Balance & Vestibular treatment at CPT

 In some cases, the sensation of “vertigo” is caused by the dislodging of little stones in the inner ear called “otoconia”.
 This results in an intense sensation of vertigo with head motion, usually in a specific direction, that stops quickly – usually within 30 seconds, after it is provoked.
 The condition can be very debilitating as the person afflicted with it begins to restrict movement and limit activities.
 Our vestibular certified therapists can perform simple tests to identify the inner ear canal that is affected.
 Then, a gentle repositioning maneuver is performed to restore the otoconia to its proper position.
 Symptom relief can be immediate and the maneuvers are > 90% effective with just one treatment.

 Many cases, however, are the result of conflict between the systems discussed earlier and result in dizziness and imbalance.
 In these instances, the therapist must take a more dynamic approach and incorporate activities that will expose the body to the stimulus that cause the problems.
-Through the processes of habituation and accommodation, the brain works to retrain itself.
+Through the processes of habituation, accommodation, and substitution, the brain works to retrain itself.
 The premise of a vestibular rehabilitation program is to present to the brain the conflict that exists.
 Over time, the brain will adjust, and symptoms diminish.
 This treatment is very effective but requires cooperation and compliance by the patient to perform home exercises, sometimes several times per day.